zhaosheng-thu/zhaosheng-thu.github.io/_pages/about.md

 This is a difficult question to answer.
 There are too many complex and obscure issues that need to be addressed.
 Over the past two years, I have worked on several projects (covering submissions to IMWUT, CHI, CSCW, VR, etc.), but when I reflect on them, I realize that they <b>struggle to fundamentally</b> solve the problems I mentioned earlier.
 At best, they offer some limited insights.
 In the future, I need more time to think and reflect on what exactly I need to do.
 It's a painful process, but it is also rewarding. ✨😊
 <br>
 <br>
-Overall, I aim to <b>improve the usability of XR</b>, including <b>understanding human behavior and needs</b> when interacting with XR, enhancing the accessibility of XR systems to the physical world (through sensors, caemras,and fabrication), and from a GenAI perspective, exploring how XR can provide well-being to GenAI developers; how to leverage GenAI to enhance the diversity and practicality of XR applications, considering visual and textual representations, as well as interactive settings.
+Overall, I aim to <b>improve the usability of XR</b>, including <b>understanding human behavior and needs</b> when interacting with XR, enhancing the accessibility of XR systems to the physical world (through sensors, cameras,and fabrication), and from a GenAI perspective, exploring how XR can provide well-being to GenAI developers; how to leverage GenAI to enhance the diversity and practicality of XR applications, considering visual and textual representations, as well as interactive settings.
 <br>
 <br>
 I am also open to exploring other research opportunities, such as using diffusion models for 3D reconstruction or building multimodal datasets for interactions between humans and the digital or physical world.
 Ultimately, I want to pursue research that <b>solves real-world problems</b> and makes tangible contributions to improving human life.